victorscarpes/vspc_numworks/README.md

 ## Source compression

 To be able to fit the maximum ammount of scripts on the calculator, all source files are refactored to minimize the ammount of characters on the files using the `python-minifier` library (available [here](https://dflook.github.io/python-minifier/)).

 To compress the files, run the `source_compressor.py` script at the root of the repo.
 The program will compress all `.py` files on the `Source/` directory and put the outputs on the `Minified/` directory.

+The compression of the file may reduce storage memory it uses but, as a consequence, may generate a script that use more RAM.
+If a given script is already at the calculator's limit, this may cause it to not run properly.

+To control if RAM usage is unchanged, the comment `# keep_ram` can be included at the start of the file to force the compression not to create aditionnal variables, keeping RAM usage the same.
+A caveat of this is that this option has no control over the RAM usage of imported files.
+To make sure that everything works properly, I am going to experiment with it.

 ## Global variables naming convention